Crawling is a major milestone that signifies the start of your baby’s future mobility!

 - Cover all electrical sockets with safety covers

-- Eliminate all hanging electrical leads, table cloths, blind and curtain cords
+- Eliminate all hanging electrical leads, tablecloths, blinds and curtain cords

 - Secure all wobbly furniture